Ahmed-Wassel-Angar/sales-predictions/README (1).md

 ## Exploratery Data Analysis
-1-First of all, we will use a custom function called explore(dataframe,data_dictionary) that will:
+1. First of all, we will use a custom function called explore(dataframe,data_dictionary) that will:
     - extract the features' datatypes from the data dictionary and address every data type within our dataset.
 Using a Try and Except, the       function will address every feature's datatype and throws a warning message if the column did not change its type successfully,
     - Check for duplicated row and drop them if found.
 A message with the number of deleted rows will be displayed for the user.
     - diplay a missingso graph to evalute missing values,